Addition to Remarks (rejoinders)

 We could not manage. | But she could. |

-Negative addition to positive remarks.
+Negative additions to positive remarks.

 But + subject + helping verb.